sinch/sinch-sdk-python/README.md

 For more information on the Sinch APIs on which this SDK is based, refer to the official [developer documentation portal](developers.sinch.com).

-**This SDK is currently available to selected developers for preview use only.
-It is being provided for the purpose of collecting feedback, and should not be used in production environments.**

 - [Prerequisites](#prerequisites)
 - [Installation](#installation)